Retinal Vascular Occlusion Treatment in Livingston and Morristown, NJ

 Treatment of retinal vein occlusions may include laser surgery, vitrectomy surgery, and injection of pharmacotherapeutic agents directly into the eye, and in many cases, simple observation.
 Careful evaluation and systemic workup may identify medical risk factors that may need to be managed by the patient’s internist.

 Color photograph and OCT image of a patient with a central retinal vein occlusion demonstrating massive intraretinal and subretinal swelling of the macula.

 Complete resolution of retinal swelling in the same eye following serial injections of Eylea.

 What are Retinal Artery Occlusions?

 Branch and central retinal artery occlusions may occur when small bits of cholesterol or fibrin (emboli) are dislodged from the carotid artery, a major artery that supplies blood to the brain and eyes, and become trapped within the retinal arteries.
 Immediate blockage of blood flow to the retina results in profound loss of vision.
 High blood pressure and hardening of the arteries are major risk factors.
 Other causes of artery occlusion include cardiac valvular disease.
 Echocardiography and carotid artery ultrasound may be ordered by your physician to investigate a source of potential embolization.
-Anti-platelet and anticoagulation therapy may be advised to reduce the chance for recurrent blockage of blood vessels.
+Antiplatelet and anticoagulation therapy may be advised to reduce the chance of recurrent blockage of blood vessels.